-Al-Arian, who also founded the World Islam Study Enterprise, created NCPPF to counter the "Anti-Terrorism and Effective Death Penalty Act of 1996," which had been passed in the aftermath of Timothy McVeigh’s 1995 bombing of the Federal Building in Oklahoma City.
-Specifically, al-Arian objected to the fact that the 1996 Act: (a) made it a criminal offense to provide "material support" or "expert advice or assistance" to terrorist groups; (b) allowed federal investigators to use secret evidence against terror suspects in court; and (c) authorized the U.S. government to designate particular organizations as terrorist groups.
-Indeed, this latter provision resulted in the official designation of PIJ as a terrorist entity in October 1997.
+Al-Arian, who also founded the World Islam Study Enterprise, created NCPPF to counter the "Anti-Terrorism and Effective Death Penalty Act of 1996," which had been passed in the aftermath of Timothy McVeigh’s deadly 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City.
+Specifically, al-Arian objected to the fact that the 1996 legislation: (a) made it a criminal offense to provide "material support" or "expert advice or assistance" to terrorist groups; (b) allowed federal investigators to use secret evidence against terror suspects in court; and (c) authorized the U.S. government to designate particular organizations as terrorist groups.
+Notably, this latter provision enabled the U.S. government to officially designate PIJ as a terrorist entity in October 1997.
+Moreover, Al-Arian's brother-in-law, Mazen al-Najjar, was arrested under the terms of the 1996 Act.

-the Irish Northern Aid Committee, which was established for the express purpose of funding the terrorist tactics of the Provisional Irish Republican Army; and
+the Irish Northern Aid Committee, which was established for the express purpose of funding the terrorist activities of the Provisional Irish Republican Army; and

-the National Conference of Black Lawyers (NCBL), which not only hailed, as "committed freedom fighters," convicted murderers like Assata Shakur, Mumia Abu Jamal, and Geronimo Pratt, but also lent its support to Palestinian terrorists in the Mideast and communist revolutionaries in Cuba, Nicaragua, Guyana, and Grenada.
+the National Conference of Black Lawyers, which not only hailed, as "committed freedom fighters," convicted murderers like Assata Shakur, Mumia Abu Jamal, and Geronimo Pratt, but also lent its support to Palestinian terrorists in the Middle East and communist revolutionaries in Cuba, Nicaragua, Guyana, and Grenada.

 In addition to the aforementioned endeavors, NCPPF also: